tmarkec/row_to_grow/README.md

 As a site visitor, I want to be able to get confirmation for my previous order | After puchasing the product new template with order history is displayed to the user
 As a site visitor, I want to be able to subscribe to newsletter so that I can receive promotions and informations about new products | On the bottom of the website in the right corner of the footer there is an input field with a label that allows me to input my email address and subscribe to the newsletter |&check;
  As a site visitor, I want to be able to contact site owner so that I can get answers to any enquires that I have about the products or website | I can navigate on the website and click contact, new page is displayed with the form for user to fill out, after submitting form, confirmation page is shown to the user |&check;
+ As a site visitor, I want to be able to view blog posts so that I can get more information and insights about row to grow business|Clickin on the 'blog' user is redirected to the blog page from which he can choose which blog he wants to read by simply clicking on the title of the blog post |&check;
  As a registered user, I want to be able to reset my password so that I can recover access to my account in case I forget my password|By clicking on login button, user can click on 'forgot password' link which will lead user in 4 steps to reset his password|&check;
 As a registered user, I want to be able to update my profile and delivery information|Clicking on the account user is redirected to the profile page, from there user can open 'profile-info' page where he can upload his delivery/personal information|&check;
 As a registered user, I want to be able rate and review the products so that I can express my satisfaction or disatisfaction of the certain products|On the product detail page, bellow the product user can write review and rate product by choosing between 1-5 stars |&check;